Accelerated and Traditional Bachelor of Science in Nursing Programs

-The accelerated and traditional BSN programs are designed for students who have completed 58 semester hours of required general education courses from any accredited college or university and who wish to pursue their education to become licensed registered nurses (RN).
-The traditional BSN program is housed on the main UAMS campus in Little Rock, while the Accelerated program is housed on the Northwest UAMS campus in Fayetteville.
-NOTE that the accelerated BSN program requires applicants to have already obtained an undergraduate degree or higher to apply for the program.
+The accelerated and traditional Bachelor of Science in Nursing programs are designed for students who have completed 58 semester hours of required general education courses from any accredited college or university and who wish to pursue their education to become licensed registered nurses.
+The traditional Bachelor of Science in Nursing program is housed on the main UAMS campus in Little Rock, while the Accelerated program is housed on the UAMS Northwest Regional Campus in Fayetteville.
+Note that the accelerated Bachelor of Science in Nursing program requires applicants to have already obtained an undergraduate degree or higher to apply for the program.

 Find information about the application process, including the prerequisites and timeline.Learn More